 Impacts associated with the fouling communities within Inner Apra Harbor (repair of waterfront facilities) were not included in the HEA Volume 9.
-Impacts related to these fouling communities would be short-term and localized and are discussed below.
+These communities are not considered to be coral reef (per USACE definition of what constitutes a coral reef), and therefore are not subject to compensatory mitigation.

-Dredging activities planned for Sierra and Tango Wharves would include all areas from -35 to -38 ft (-10 to -11 m) mean lower low water (MLLW).
-The effects on communities that have established themselves on Navy-installed artificial structures are of less concern than establishment on natural surfaces and will not be evaluated for compensatory mitigation.
+Marine Flora, Invertebrates and Associated EFH.
+There would be a less than significant impact to these resources.
+Dredging activities planned for Sierra and Tango Wharves would include all areas from -35 to -38 ft (-10 to -11 m) MLLW.
+The effects on communities that have established themselves on Navyinstalled artificial structures are of less concern than establishment on natural surfaces and will not be evaluated for compensatory mitigation.
 Marine flora communities are limited and occur mainly near Abo Cove.
 Benthic invertebrates, such as sponges, sea urchins, starfish, and mollusks are poorly represented within Inner Apra Harbor, except for on wharf vertical structures.
-Representatives of few families were sighted, and none of those groups observed were abundant (COMNAV Marianas 2007b.).

-Floral and invertebrate communities present on the wharves' vertical support columns or infaunal communities in the soft bottom may be directly impacted in the short-term through removal during wharf structural refurbishing and dredging operations, but are expected to reestablish themselves quickly on the new vertical structures from nearby soft bottom (Taylor Engineering, Inc. [TEI] 2009).
-TEI (2009) performed a literature review of effects of beach nourishment, dredging and disposal projects on benthic infaunal community-type habitats.
-The following paragraphs cite the reviewed articles and list the key findings related to impacts to marine benthic habitats:
+Representatives of few families were sighted, and none of those groups observed were abundant (COMNAV Marianas 2006b.).
+Floral and invertebrate communities present on the wharves' vertical support columns or infaunal communities in the soft bottom may be directly impacted in the short-term through removal during wharf structural refurbishing and dredging operations, but are expected to reestablish themselves quickly on the new vertical structures from laterally soft bottom (TEI 2009).
+Taylor Engineering, Inc. (2009) performed a literature review of effects of beach nourishment, dredging and disposal projects on benthic habitat.
+The following paragraphs cite the reviewed articles and list the key findings related to benthos effects:

-- 1. NOAA Benthic Habitat Mapping.
+- NOAA Benthic Habitat Mapping.
 2007.
-Applying Benthic Data: Dredging and Disposal of Marine Sediment. - a.
-"Benthic organisms living in shallow water estuarine and nearshore environments are well adapted to frequent physical disturbance.
-Tides, currents, waves, and storms cause sediments to be lifted, deposited, or shifted.
-The resilience of benthic organisms to these environmental changes allows them to recolonize areas of the seafloor affected by dredging." - b.
-"The resilience of benthic organisms to these environmental changes allows them to recolonize areas of the seafloor affected by dredging" - 2.
-Dredging Operations and Environmental Research (DOER).
+Applying Benthic Data: Dredging and Disposal of Marine Sediment. - "Benthic organisms living in shallow water estuarine and nearshore environments are well adapted to frequent physical disturbance" - o "Tides, currents, waves, and storms cause sediments to be lifted, deposited, or shifted" - "The resilience of benthic organisms to these environmental changes allows them to recolonize areas of the seafloor affected by dredging" - Dredging Operations and Environmental Research (DOER).
 2005.
-Sedimentation: Potential Biological Effects of Dredging Operations in Estuarine and Marine Environments. - a. "most shallow benthic habitats in estuarine and costal systems are subject to deposition and resuspension events on daily or even tidal time scales" - b.
-"Many organisms have physiological or behavioral methods of dealing with sediments that settle on or around them, ranging from avoidance to tolerance of attenuated light and/or anaerobic conditions caused by partial or complete burial" - 3.
-Section 404(b) Evaluation, Pinellas county Florida Beach Erosion Control Project Alternative Sand Source Utilization." - a.
-"Fill material will bury some benthic organisms" - b.
-"Most organisms in this turbid environment are adapted for existence in areas of considerable substrate movement" - c.
-"Re-colonization will occur in most cases within one year following construction" - 4.
-Atlantic States Marine Fisheries Commission.
+Sedimentation: Potential Biological Effects of Dredging Operations in Estuarine and Marine Environments. - "most shallow benthic habitats in estuarine and costal systems are subject to deposition and resuspension events on daily or even tidal time scales" - "Many organisms have physiological or behavioral methods of dealing with sediments that settle on or around them, ranging from avoidance to tolerance of attenuated light and/or anaerobic conditions caused by partial or complete burial" - Section 404(b) Evaluation, Pinellas county Florida Beach Erosion Control Project Alternative Sand Source Utilization."

+- o "Fill material will bury some benthic organisms." - Most organisms in this turbid environment are adapted for existence in area of considerable substrate movement" - o Re-colonization will occur in most cases within one year following construction" - Atlantic States Marine Fisheries Commission.
 2002.
-Review of the Biological and Physical Impacts. - a.
-"Studies from 1985-1996 report short-term declines in infaunal abundance, biomass, and taxa richness following beach nourishment, with recovery occurring between 2 and 7 months" - b.
-"Studies from 1994-2001 reported recolonization of infauna occurred within two weeks" - 5.
-U.S. Army Corps of Engineers Coastal Engineering Research Center.
+Review of the Biological and Physical Impacts. - "Studies from 1985-1996 report short-term declines in infaunal abundance, biomass, and taxa richness following beach nourishment, with recovery occurring between 2 and 7 months" - "Studies from 1994-2001 reported recolonization of infauna occurred within two weeks" - U.S. Army Corps of Engineers coastal Engineering Research Center.
 1982.
-Biological Effects of Beach Restoration with Dredged material on Mid-Atlantic Coasts. - a. "animals that spend their entire life cycle in the substrate were not seriously impacted by burying from beach nourishment" - b. "nourishment destroyed or drove away the inertial macrofauna; but, based in other regional studies, recovery should occur within one or two seasons (i.e. 3-6 months)"
+Biological Effects of Beach Restoration with Dredged material on Mid-Atlantic Coasts. - "animals that spend their entire life cycle in the substrate were not seriously impacted by burying from beach nourishment" - "nourishment destroyed or drove away the inertial macrofauna; but, based in other regional studies, recovery should occur within one or two seasons (i.e. 3-6 months)